tjleizeng/Draw-Csv-in-Arcgis/sampleData/readme.md

-This directory contains sampleData file for test.
+This directory contains sampleData files for test.